MUSoftwareEngineering/tasztm/instructions.md

 ## PostgreSQL Setup

 You will need PostgreSQL on the linux subsystem for this to work.
-You can install [PostgreSQL](https://www.postgresql.org/download/windows/) for Windows if you want to use pgAdmin, but make sure to know the server information for the Linux installation when you run Augur.
+You can install [PostgreSQL](https://www.postgresql.org/download/windows/) for Windows if you want to use pgAdmin.
+This will automatically install postgres on the Windows side, so you will have postgres running in two places, Windows and WSL.

 Now go into the subsystem using ```wsl``` and run the following:
 ```